marcelchastain/django-resto/README.md

 The backend can also work in a completely remote mode when files are stored on different servers than those that handle web requests.

-Django_dust nicely handles situation when some of media servers are unavailable by keeping a queue of failed operations to repeat them afterwards.
+django_dust nicely handles situation when some of media servers are unavailable by keeping a queue of failed operations to repeat them afterwards.